Free Android and iOS for a Limited Time

 - Brookhaven Game (

-$1.99): A game where you have the entire house to explore, with different rooms featuring various themes.

-$3.99): Let your little one explore what running a hospital is like.
+$1.99): With so many rooms in the house, there's always something exciting going on.

 The deals were live as of the publishing date.
-If you found an expired deal, please tell us in the comments below.
+If you found an expired deal, please let us know via the comments below.

 Beware of in-app purchases and ads!